Agri-Hub/cotton-phenology-dataset/README.md

   - the nearest sentinel-2 acquistion date for each in-situ visit.
   - the sowing and the haverst (if available) dates for each parcel

-- a geojson file containing the gemoetries of all the parcels
+- a geojson file containing the geometries of all the parcels.

-- a unique dataset of 3,142 images.
-Each image is named in the following format:
+- the nearest sentinel-2 acquistion Each image is named in the following format:
 `{date}_{id}-{type}.jpg`, where `date` is in the format `{year}{month}{day}` and refes to the exact date that the image was captured, `id` is the unique id of a parcel and `type` is one of `O`, `A` or `B`. `O` refers to a panoramic photo of the entire field, `A` to a photo that is representative of the majority of the plants in the field and `B` to one representative of a minority of plants in the field.
 For each date and each unique parcel the first two exists always while the latter close-up photo had be captured only when the percentage of the minority class, in terms of area, was deemed significant.

 ### Reference